superallen13/GCondenser/docs/new-condenser.md

 ```

 ## Step Two
-Create a config file for pass nesscessary parameters for your method.
+Create a config file to pass necessary parameters for your method.
 For example, create a file `./configs/condenser/your_graph_condenser.yaml`:
 ```yaml
 _target_: graph_condenser.models.your_graph_condenser.YourGraphCondenser